TippingCanoe/imager/readme.md

 ```
 In this example, the following actions would be taken - in order:

- * The images in slot 1 and 2 are be swapped
+ * The images in slot 1 and 2 are swapped
  * The image in slot 3 is moved to the 'thumbnail' slot
  * The image in slot 4 will be deleted
  * The image found at the URI will be downloaded and inserted into slot 5

 The file array `$newFiles` will be keyed by slot and could in theory contain new a new image for slot 4.

-When an image is told to move to a new slot, if there is one laready in the target slot, they are swapped.
+When an image is told to move to a new slot, if there is one aready in the target slot, they are swapped.
 If an uploaded image attempts to go into an already-occupied slot, the image currently in the slot will have it's slot nulled out.

 It's important to note that slot keys cannot be duplicated in this schema, so it's in your best interest to submit **the simplest** batch list possible.